pillowslept/expenses/README.md

 * Save a registry for every money movement

-* Generate a PDF report with all the movements, filtering by some fields such as Month and year
+* Generate PDF and XLS reports with all the movements, filtering by some fields such as Month and year

 * Visualize charts with the summary of the movements